 Volker Benkert, PhD

-Volker Benkert, PhD, is an Assistant Professor at Arizona State University.
+Volker Benkert is an associate professor at Arizona State University.
 His research focuses on the impact of sudden regime change on biographies in 20th-century Germany and Europe.
+He graduated with a master’s degree from the University of Bonn and a doctorate from the University of Potsdam.

 Hannah Dailey

-Hannah Dailey has been an Oral Historian at The National WWII Museum since 2015.
-She holds a BA in History and an MA in Military and Diplomatic History from the University of New Orleans.
-Since joining the Museum she has traveled the country extensively, conducting oral histories with WWII Veterans and Holocaust Survivors and significantly expanding the collection.
-Hannah has conducted more than 550 oral history interviews to date, several of which are showcased in our permanent galleries.
+Hannah Dailey is the Senior Oral Historian at The National WWII Museum.
+She holds a BA in history and an MA in military and diplomatic history from the University of New Orleans.
+Since joining the Museum, she has traveled the country extensively to conduct more than 700 oral history interviews with WWII veterans and Holocaust survivors, significantly expanding the collection.
+Several of Dailey’s interviews to date are showcased in the Museum’s permanent exhibits.

 Jason Dawsey, PhD